What Should You Do When You Get an IRS Audit Notice?

 on December 7, 2017

-First, when you get a notice of audit from IRS, don’t panic.
+First, when you get a notice of a tax audit from the Internal Revenue Service (IRS), don’t panic.
 Although your return was among the less than 1 percent selected for audit, most examinations are limited in scope and have no criminal implications.

-Over 70 percent of audits are handled by correspondence, while the rest require face-to-face interaction.
-In general, it is wise to have your preparer or other tax professional deal with the IRS.
+Over 70 percent of audits are handled by correspondence through the IRS office, while the rest require face-to-face interaction.
+In general, it is wise to have your preparer or other tax professional deal with an IRS tax audit.
 They will recognize the issues and can best present the facts and argue the law if there are issues of statutory interpretation.

 On individual nonbusiness returns, the most common issues involve the earned income credit, employee business expenses and charitable contributions.
 The IRS believes that the “ordinary and necessary” business expenses of virtually all employees are paid by the employer and questions most of these deductions.
 The IRS is also suspicious of large cash donations by individuals of modest means, as well as the value claimed on many donations of property.